classroomtechtools/synctree/README.md

 ### TL;DR

 You have two databases where the information in one of them (the source) is the source of truth for an organization, and you'd like to write some glue code to get the information into other systems/databases.
-This gives you the import the data from two different sources, detect the differences, and setup actions based on it.
+This gives you a framework to import the data on both sides, compare and detect the differences, and setup actions when the comparison.
+Batteries included.

 ### QUICKSTART

 The framework is initialized with the creation of a tree structure, which has `branches` and `subbranches`.
-The idea is that the branches represent data points, such as sources or destinations, and the subbranches represent the kinds of objects that are to be synced (in the model).
+The idea is that the branches represent data points, such as sources or destinations, and the subbranches represent the kinds of objects that are to be synced over (the model).

 ```python